cnichte/md-curcuma/README.md

 1. MD_Transporter (Markdown to Markdown) - for Markdown Files.
 2. CSV_Transporter (CVS to Json) - For files with comma-separated values, where each line is a record.
 This is a [BookBuddy App](https://www.kimicoapps.com/bookbuddy) support: CSV-File conversion & Image Download.
-3. XLSX_Transporter (XLSX to XLSX + Json) - read, write and transform.
+3. XLSX_Transporter (XLSX to Json) - read, write and transform.

 Availible Markdown Transformers: